moon-miner/bash-BIP39-seed-cypher/README.md

 chmod +x scypherdload.sh
 ```

-2. Run the loader to retrieve the main script from the blockchain:
+2. Run the downloader to retrieve the main script from the blockchain:
 ```bash
 ./scypherdload.sh
 ```